 Public transit provides an environmentally friendly, cost-effective, and equitable mode of travel for residents and visitors.
-Lakewood will coordinate with regional transportation agencies and support enhanced and expanded public transit to improve mobility options for residents and visitors.
-Encouraging transit-supportive development patterns can further maximize the efficiency of these systems and help reduce air pollution and greenhouse gas emissions within Lakewood.
+Lakewood will coordinate with regional transportation agencies and support

 No. What Who When Recommended Priority A Continue to collaborate with Pierce Transit, Sound Transit, Washington Department of Transportation (WDOT), and major employers in Lakewood that provide shuttle services, to explore the potential for expanding transit in the evenings for people with special needs.
 This includes: Exploring the potential to enhance Lakewood's paratransit service.
 Collaborate with regional transportation agencies to maintain and enhance service within the City and region.
 Explore strategies to address affordability, access and safety.
 CA, CM, COMM, PWE, CED, outside agencies Mid-term Medium (unfunded) В Coordinate and partner with transit partners to develop an incentives program to expand transit use among residents and employees in Lakewood.
 This includes exploring the potential for supporting fare-free transit zones in major commercial areas, free or very low-cost bus passes for target groups, pre-tax passes, rebates to employees who give up use of employer parking facilities, and online tools for providing real time information to transit riders.
 Expand outreach and information programs to promote transit use.
 CA, CM, outside agencies Mid-term Medium (unfunded) С Coordinate with Pierce Transit and Sound Transit to expand service, increase affordability and accessibility for seniors, youth, and low-income households.
 Ensure that all transit stations and routes to and from these stations are safe.
-CA, CM, COMM, PWE, CED, outside agencies Mid-term Medium (unfunded)

-D Coordinate with Pierce Transit and Sound CA, CM, Mid-term Medium

-Transit to ensure public transit service COMM, (unfunded)

-connects major destinations in Lakewood PWE, CED,
+CA, CM, COMM, PWE, CED, outside agencies Mid-term Medium (unfunded) D Coordinate with Pierce Transit and Sound Transit to ensure public transit service connects major destinations in Lakewood including education institutions, community facilities, employment CA, CM, COMM, PWE, CED, outside agencies Mid-term Medium (unfunded)

-including education institutions, outside

-community facilities, employment agencies

 centers, regional open space areas, and

 major commercial corridors to serve a

 greater number of riders and reduce

 commuter vehicle miles.
 Encourage

 development of a bus rapid transit system

 that connects Downtown Tacoma to

 Lakewood